47degrees/helios/helios-docs/docs/docs/coding/README.md

 }
 ```

-So you will able to encode and decode using the following
+You will be able to encode and decode using the following:

 ```kotlin:ank
 import arrow.core.*